 Please remember only interactive webinars can be counted for AT, however all eight hours of AT required for certification can be online (for now).

 The state offers an online calendar of possible AT events.
 We will try to keep a parallel calendar of chapter approved AT, but if you find one on the state calendar that is not on this website, please email AT@efctmn.org for approval.

-AT committee: Rita Lokie, Kathryn Wells, Robert McLaughlin, and Rob Roy.
+AT committee: Gale Bacon, Kathy Webb, Robert McLaughlin, and Rob Roy.
 To contact the committee email AT@efctmn.org.

 To request approval for AT complete this form.
 Please give us two weeks advance notice for your AT request to be approved, published on website and added to PYW.
 This provides members with plenty of time to plan their AT attendance.

-The VMS code for a TMN Tuesday session or Be The Change session (live or recorded) is AT: TMN Tuesday.
-Recordings can be found at: https://txmn.tamu.edu/tmntuesdays/ and https://txmn.tamu.edu/bethechange/
+The VMS code for a TMN Tuesday or Be the Change sessions (live or recorded) is AT: TMN Tuesday.
+Recordings can be found at: https://txmn.tamu.edu/tmntuesdays/ and https://txmn.tamu.edu/bethechange/.

 Ongoing AT Opportunities

 - Adult programs by the Blackland Prairie Raptor Center

 - Any of the Native Landscape Certification Program Classes and most of their programs offered by the Native Plant Society of Texas

 - Skywarn class